robert/robert.github.com/_posts/2014-01-06-how-to-win-at-dinner-party-the-blue-eyed-islanders.md

   <li>It has no effect obviously, argh argh rargh</li>
 </ul>

 The explanation is the most delicate step, and must be handled very carefully.
-If you do not manage to convincingly explain to your audience why you are right, you risk being seen as the arrogant, attention-seeking sociopath you are are not.
+If you do not manage to convincingly explain to your audience why you are right, you risk being seen as the arrogant, attention-seeking sociopath you <del>are</del> are not.

 The proof by induction is correct.
 New information IS being introduced to the island, and so common sense answer 1 is wrong.